Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Related work

 \textbf{Single-image super-resolution (SISR)} has undergone extensive study over the past decade.
 Early methods optimized pixel-wise losses such as $L_1$ and $L_2$, which improved PSNR/SSIM but failed to recover realistic details.
 GAN-based approaches improved perceptual sharpness and introduced realistic degradation pipelines for training~\citep{ledig2017photo,zhang2021designing,wang2021real}.

-Recent SISR developments span Transformer-based architectures, diffusion-driven models, and hybrid generative priors.
-Transformer approaches such as HAT~\citep{chen2023hat} and DRCT~\citep{hsu2024drct} use multiscale attention and dense-residual connections to enhance quality while remaining efficient.
-Diffusion-based methods like ResShift~\citep{yue2023resshift} and SinSR~\citep{wang2024sinsr} accelerate sampling via residual shifting and deterministic distillation, while StableSR~\citep{wang2024exploiting} leverages Stable Diffusion~\citep{rombach2021highresolution} priors for real-world upscaling and SUPIR~\citep{yu2024scaling} scales models and data for text-guided photo-realistic restoration.
-However, these advances bring challenges, particularly the introduction of visual artifacts.
+Recent SISR developments span Transformer architectures, diffusion models, and hybrid generative priors.
+Transformers like HAT~\citep{chen2023hat} and DRCT~\citep{Hsu_2024_CVPR} use multiscale attention and dense residual connections for efficient quality enhancement.
+Diffusion methods such as ResShift~\citep{yue2023resshift} and SinSR~\citep{wang2024sinsr} accelerate sampling via residual shifting and deterministic distillation.
+StableSR~\citep{wang2024exploiting} leverages Stable Diffusion~\citep{rombach2021highresolution} priors for upscaling, and SUPIR~\citep{yu2024scaling} scales models and data for text-guided photo-realistic restoration.
+These advances, however, introduce the challenge of visual artifacts.

 \textbf{SISR evaluation} has traditionally relied on full-reference metrics such as PSNR and SSIM~\citep{wang2004image}, which assess reconstruction fidelity but correlate poorly with perceptual quality—especially for GAN-based outputs where details and artifacts are entangled.
-No-reference and perceptual metrics such as NRQM~\citep{ma2017learning}, LPIPS~\citep{zhang2018unreasonable}, and DISTS~\citep{ding2022dists} were introduced to better align with human perception and are now widely adopted in SR benchmarks.
-Some techniques also aim to make metrics more resistant to artifacts; for example, ERQA~\citep{kirillova2022erqa} evaluates detail restoration by matching edges in reference and test images.
-However, in practice existing quality metrics are not sensitive enough to artifacts.
+No-reference and perceptual metrics such as NRQM~\citep{ma2017learning}, LPIPS~\citep{zhang2018unreasonable}, and DISTS~\citep{ding2022dists} better align with human perception and are now widely adopted in SR benchmarks.
+Some techniques aim to make metrics more artifact-resistant: ERQA~\citep{kirillova2022erqa} evaluates detail restoration by matching edges in reference and test images.
+However, in practice existing metrics still fall well short of matching human perception~\cite{borisov2025srmetricsbench}.

 \textbf{Detection and mitigation of SISR artifacts} has garnered increasing attention because these artifacts reduce perceptual quality.
-LDL~\citep{liang2022details} predicts pixel-level artifact maps from local residual statistics. \citet{xie2023desra,xie2023mitigating} introduced an in-lab annotated dataset with binary SR artifact masks and, building on it, proposed DeSRA that contrasts GAN-SR and MSE-SR outputs to identify artifact-prone regions, then fine-tunes the SR model on a few samples to suppress those regions.
+LDL~\citep{liang2022details} predicts pixel-level artifact maps from local residual statistics. \citet{xie2023desra} introduced an in-lab annotated dataset with binary SR artifact masks and, building on it, proposed DeSRA that contrasts GAN-SR and MSE-SR outputs to identify artifact-prone regions, then fine-tunes the SR model on a few samples to suppress those regions.

 A complementary line of work treats artifact detection as segmentation, training networks on datasets with pixel-level defect maps.
 Given only an input image, these models predict an artifact mask.
 Approaches such as PAL4Inpainting~\citep{zhang2022perceptual} and PAL4VST~\citep{Zhang_2023_ICCV} show strong generalization across generative vision tasks by localizing perceptual artifacts.